HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 he can't hear you bitch
 he can't hear you bitch

-got a little life
-second pack n get it by
-yank it, pin it up
-burn it turning (burn up)

-your little life too speck
-to track a cannibal (raison de entre) kindly let me brace for burning (kindly let me = sorta let down, sort the let down) drop it right before i close your doubts (doors)
+got a little life, second pack n get it by yank it, pin it up, burn it turning (burn up) your little life too speck to track a cannibal (raison de entre) kindly let me brace for burning (kindly let me = sorta let down, sort the let down) drop it right before i close your doubts (doors)